Sucden Coffee implements Arantys: Integrated Oracle JD Edwards ERP and CTRM

 Oracle JD Edwards ERP

-Sucden Coffee eventually settled on Oracle JD Edwards EnterpriseOne (JD Edwards E1), version 8.12, which would enable it to support all the organisation’s business activities.
+Sucden Coffee eventually settled on Oracle JD Edwards EnterpriseOne (JD Edwards E1), version 8.12, which would enable it to support all the organization’s business activities.
 Seijbel: “We made up our minds in 2007.”
 The company commissioned the construction of a new module, designed to accommodate the complexity involved in trading, futures trading, and the logistics process involved in managing raw materials.
-The name of the module is Commodity Trading & Risk Management (CTRM).
+The name of the module is Arantys.
 Seijbel: “We were looking for a highly flexible module, because, whereas orders are usually delivered at a fixed price and on a scheduled date, our purchasing and sales process is extremely changeable.

 Real-time management data